AlierPM/AlierPM/README.md

 <h3> 🏥✨ &nbsp;From Medicine to Coding</h3>

-- 👨‍⚕️ &nbsp; Walked away from med school in my second year for the enchantment of code.
+- 👨‍⚕️ &nbsp; Embarked on a coding odyssey, leaving med school in my second year.
 - 💻 &nbsp; Trading Forex, not with luck, but with the miraculous precision of algorithms.

 <h3> 🌟💡 &nbsp;Golden Nuggets of Wisdom</h3>